 Once the candy melts come out of the microwave, you may need to stir them just a bit before dipping your favorite cookies or fruit into the mix…

-Add toppings if desired then set aside on wax paper to cool.
+Add toppings, if desired, then set aside on wax paper to cool

-Keep in mind, if you want to add special toppings you’ll need to put them on the Valentine treat prior to the candy melts cooling or the toppings will fall off.
-We tried Dutch chocolate dust,
+.Keep in mind, if you want to add special toppings you’ll need to put them on the Valentine’s treat prior to the candy melts cooling or the toppings will fall off.

 cookies and cream,

 Line your DIY Valentine’s Gift Container with wax or parchment paper prior to placing the treats into the box.

 No playing, this process couldn’t be easier and there are so many flavor combinations to try too.

 You can make a Valentine’s Snack Box for your family and friends, teachers, neighbors, coworkers, or anyone you care about in an afternoon.